Lexie Hull: WNBA

 Hull was selected with the sixth overall pick by the Indiana Fever in the 2022 WNBA draft, despite being projected as a late first-round or second-round prospect by most media outlets.

 Athletes Unlimited

-Hull appeared in Athletes Unlimited Pro Basketball in 2023, finished 8th on the leaderboard, and was named Defensive Player of the Year and Teammate of the Year.
+Hull appeared in Athletes Unlimited Pro Basketball in 2023, finished 8th on the leaderboard, and was named Defensive Player of the Year.
 For the 2024 Athletes Unlimited season, Hull was named week 1 team captain, finished 20th on the leaderboard, and was again named to AU's All-Defensive Team.

 Unrivaled

 On October 30, 2024, it was announced that Hull would appear and play in the inaugural 2025 season of Unrivaled, the women's 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.
 She was selected for Rose BC.
 Rose won the first ever Unrivaled championship.